Observations: As Devon Levi Watch continues, Sabres are no-shows while Bruins enjoy an easy Sunday skate

 1. The lineup

-With Jost out, coach Don Granato did more work on his forward lines.
-Jeff Skinner, who was pulled from the top line in Philly, stayed with Casey Mittelstadt and Victor Olofsson.
+With Jost out, Granato did more work on his forward lines.
+Jeff Skinner, who was pulled from the top line in Philly, started with Casey Mittelstadt and Victor Olofsson.
 It was another look at center for Mittelstadt, who has spent most of his time in recent months on left wing.

 Jordan Greenway started the game with Tage Thompson and Alex Tuch, but again brought nothing to the table.
 He was off that line by the end of the second period, and Skinner was back on it.

-Bruins (53-11-5): The NHL's best team finished a five-game road trip by winning the last three after opening with losses in Detroit and Chicago.
-Boston is 26-8-2 on the road, going 10-2 in the last 12.
+Boston (53-11-5) finished a five-game road trip by winning the last three after opening with losses in Detroit and Chicago.

-The season series: Buffalo went 1-3 against Boston this year, while the Bruins were 3-0-1 against Buffalo.
-Boston outscored the Sabres 14-1 in the final two meetings.

-Attendance: At 19,070, it was the season's ninth sellout of the season and fourth in the last seven home games.
-There were plenty of fans in Black and Gold chanting "Let's Go Bruins"
+The Bruins are 26-8-2 on the road, going 10-2 in the last 12, and went 3-0-1 overall against the Sabres this year.
+The loss was on an Alex Tuch overtime goal on New Year's Eve in TD Garden.

 3. Next